WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/2_CodeMappingTemplates/SS_ReservoirsObservationSites/ReadME.md

 ## Storage for WaDE 2.0 Source and Processed Water Data
 The 1) raw input data shared by the state / state agency / data provider (excel, csv, shapefiles, PDF, etc), & the 2) csv processed input data ready to load into the WaDE database, can both be found within the WaDE sponsored Google Drive.
 Please contact WaDE staff if unavailable or if you have any questions about the data.
-- XX Site Specific Reservoir and Gage Data: "put WaDE Google Doc link here"
+- "XX" Site Specific Reservoir and Gage Data: "put WaDE Google Doc link here"

 ## Summary of Data Prep